Hack-Southwest-Hackathon/hackahton/README.md

 Our submission for the February 2024 HSW Hackathon

 # The Idea
-Frauducate is a web-based mobile-oriented digital learning platform aimed at preventing foreign students from being taken advantage of during their onboarding process.
+Frauducate is a web-based mobile-oriented digital learning platform aimed at preventing international students from being taken advantage of during their onboarding process.

 We plan to: